FasterSpeeding/Alluka/docs/usage.md

 ```

 To execute a function with purely sync dependency injection [alluka.abc.Client.execute][] can be
-used with similar semantics to `execute_async` around passed through arguments but comes with the
+used with similar semantics to `execute_async` for passed through arguments but this comes with the
 limitation that only sync functions may be used and any dependency on async callback dependencies
 will lead to [alluka.AsyncOnlyError][] being raised.